ABOUT MARCELO BONTA (El Presidente)

 ACKNOWLEDGMENTS

-First and foremost, thank you God for your direction, showing me my true identity, loving me fully, so I can love others fully, and planting the seeds of this blog in my heart.
+First and foremost, thank you, God, for your direction, showing me my true identity, loving me fully so I can love others fully, and planting the seeds of this blog in my heart.
 To my wife, Micia, thank you for being patient and supportive of my J.E.D.I. work through the decades and holding me through the many painful experiences, including being the only person of color at a conservation organization early in my career and the ups and downs that followed.
-To my daughters, Kyra & Stella, you inspire me every day to do my best in making sure this world is ready for your inner beauty and brilliance.
-Thank you, girls, for your art, editing, and overall artistic advice on the blog.
+To my children, Kyra & Sage, you inspire me every day to do my best to make sure this world is ready for your inner beauty and brilliance.

 To my mentors early in my career: the late Charles Jordan, who had confidence in me when I did not have confidence in myself.
 Thank you for leading by example and teaching me how to love.
 And a huge thank you to the late Iantha Gantt-Wright who showed me how to have a big heart and took me under her wing.
 God bless you, Iantha.
 I think of you often in this work.
-Big hugs to Queta Gonzalez, the hardest working woman in the environmental movement, the sage, the wise one, the transformer.
+Big hugs to Queta González, the hardest-working woman in the environmental movement, the sage, the wise one, the transformer.
 I wouldn’t be doing what I am doing the way I am doing it if I did not meet you.
-A special shout out to Vu Le of nonprofitaf.com who has mentored me with humor and SUPER patience with this whole blog thing.
-Thank you, June Reyes and Lokyee Au of Kulture Consulting for your web logo and website vision and execution!
-It’s so darn beautiful!
-Lastly, big ups to Chante Coleman, the editor in charge.
-Thank you for making my writing readable. ;)
+A special shout out to Vu Le ofnonprofitaf.com, who has mentored me with humor and SUPER patience with my blogging.
+Thank you, June Reyes of Kulture Consulting and Lokyee Au of Open Channel Communications, for your vision and execution of the logo and website designs!!
+They are so darn beautiful!